 Wage levels and development

-This indicator measures annual net earnings in purchasing power standard for persons earning 100% of the average earnings of a specific category of households.
+This indicator measures annual net earnings in purchasing power standard for people earning 100% of the average earnings of a specific category of households.

-The left chart provides data for the EU, the US, the UK and Japan (data for the UK refers to 2019).
+The left chart provides data for the EU, the USA, the UK and Japan.

 The right chart details the EU growth rates for the three categories of households.

 The chart shows improvements to the different categories of earners’ wage levels over time in the EU (single person with no children, one-earner couple with two children and two-earner couple with two children).
 However, they are somewhat lower on average compared with the UK, Japan and the USA.
 Nevertheless, compared with 2014, the three categories of EU families earn more: 21.3%, 20.3% and 21.5% respectively.

 This indicator shows the percentage of active population employed or previously employed who are affected by accidents at work (left chart) and work-related health problems (right chart).

 The charts show the EU average and the figures for the EU countries with the smallest (min) and the largest (max) values.